Meyer Zayder: Assassination of Kotovsky

-In the fall of 1930, the 3rd Bessarabian Cavalry Division, stationed in Berdichev, celebrated the tenth anniversary of its military path.
-On the occasion of the jubilee, a holiday and maneuvers were to be held, veterans of the division were invited, including the widow of Grigory Kotovsky, Olga Petrovna, who had once served as a doctor in his brigade.
+In the fall of 1930, the 3rd Bessarabian Cavalry Division, stationed in Berdychiv, celebrated the tenth anniversary of its military path.
+On the occasion of the jubilee, a holiday and manoeuvres were to be held, and veterans of the division were invited, including the widow of Grigory Kotovsky, Olga Petrovna, who had once served as a doctor in his brigade.
 One evening three of her former colleagues came to her and said that Meyer Zayder had sentenced them to death.
 Kotovskaya tried to object to them, saying that Zayder was the only witness to the murder of her husband, and in no case could he kill him, but her arguments did not convince those who prepared the murder.
 Intending to prevent them, Kotovskaya turned to the division commander Mishuk and the Political Department of the division.

 Soon it became known that Meyer Zayder was killed in Kharkiv, not far from the local railway station.
 His corpse was found on the canvas of the railway.
-It is likely that, strangling him, the murderers threw Zayder on the rails in the hope of imitating the accident, but the train was late, and their plan failed.
-As it was later possible to establish, the killing was carried out by three cavalrymen who served together with Kotovsky – some Strigunov, Valdman and the third, whose name is still unknown.
+It is likely that, after strangling him, the murderers threw Zayder on the rails in the hope of imitating the accident, but the train was late, and their plan failed.
+As it was later possible to establish, the killing was carried out by three cavalrymen who served together with Kotovsky – Strigunov, Valdman and the third, whose name is still unknown.
 Zayder's assassins were not convicted.
-According to the memoirs of Grigory Grigoryevich Kotovsky's son, the chief organizer of the murder of Zayder was Odessit Valdman, in 1939 he was shot in a very different matter.
+According to the memoirs of Grigory Grigoryevich Kotovsky's son, the chief organizer of the murder of Zayder was Odessit Valdman.
+In 1939 he was shot over a different matter.

-Till now many researchers of Kotovsky's murder are convinced that Zayder was not the only and not the most important criminal, but acted under someone else's leadership.
+Many researchers of Kotovsky's murder are convinced that Zayder was not the only and not the most important criminal, but acted under someone else's leadership.
 The materials about the murder of Kotovsky were classified.

 Zayder's friendship with Mishka Yaponchik and Kotovsky's murder, as an act of revenge, became one of the plot lines of the series "The Life and Adventures of Mishka Yaponchik".
 The role of Meyer Zayder (in the series he appears under the name Izya Majorchik) was performed by Alexey Filimonov.